millwardesque/sizzle/readme.md

 ## Required
 - Moving obstacles / platforms
+- Keep player from jumping off the side
-- Change player start position to be not middle of camera .
+.
+Change player start position to be not middle of camera .
 Starfield background
 .
 Draw starfield background behind each level
 .
 Black out tiles outside level range